Whether it’s a Sichuan hot pot, Chilli Laksa or plate of hot wings, many of us have asked the same question while wiping away tears and blowing noses:

 With a whopping 2.2 million Scovilles to its name, the Carolina Reaper is the hottest pepper on record and has spawned countless internet challenges, hot sauce flavours and ruined meals.

-To put this staggering Scoville score in perspective, security grade pepper spray used by the United States’ police has somewhere between 2 million and 5 million Scoville units.
+Security grade pepper spray used by the United States’ police has somewhere between 2 million and 5 million Scoville units, which puts the Carolina Reaper into perspective!

 Currie hasn't rested on his fiery laurels for long.
 While no official tests have confirmed it yet, he claims to have created an even hotter chilli.
 Known as 'Pepper X', this crime against nature is said to contain double the amount of Capsaicin as a Carolina Reaper...